divyanshu851/ecommerceSite/README.md

 - Product management: Add, update, delete, and view products.
 - Cart management: View cart for a specific user.
+- Category management : we can also add, delete, and view category.
 - Integration with a fake store API for product data.

 ## How the Project Works